Luce/ACLS Program in China Studies - ACLS

 • Travel grants for graduate students and contingent faculty or non-tenured faculty at any career stage.
 Grants are $5,000 for travel at any time during a 12-month period.

-• Collaborative grants to implement pilot programs or develop resources in response to pressing challenges in the field.
-Coming soon!
+• One collaborative grant of up to $150,000 for groups to implement pilot programs or develop resources in response to pressing challenges in the field.

 • Long-term research fellowships for early career scholars that will enable recent PhDs (without tenure and within eight years of the PhD) to take leaves from university responsibilities for four to nine months to carry out research and writing towards a scholarly text.
 The minimum stipend is $20,000 and the maximum is $45,000.